Abhishek1-341/Multi-Modal_Real_Estate_Valuation_Using_Satellite_Imagery_and_Tabular_Data/README.md

 ### 🚀 Future Work

-Future iterations will replace the generalized EfficientNet weights by mathematically fine-tuning the CNN backbone specifically on aerial and satellite-view datasets (such as ResNet or Vision Transformers pre-trained on remote sensing tasks).

-This should dramatically improve the granularity and economic relevance of the extracted visual features.
+Future iterations will replace the generalized EfficientNet weights by mathematically fine-tuning the CNN backbone specifically on aerial and satellite-view datasets (such as ResNet or Vision Transformers pre-trained on remote sensing tasks).This should dramatically improve the granularity and economic relevance of the extracted visual features.